OviSarkar62/POSView/README.md

        npm start

-Open http://localhost:3000 in your browser to access the application.
+- Access the application.
+Open your web browser and visit http://localhost:3000 to access the application.

 ## API Endpoints